-Another wonderful thing about the Cast Iron plant.
-It is non toxic to humans, dogs, and cats.
+Another wonderful thing.
+The Cast Iron plant is non toxic to cats and dogs and humans.
 You can set this plant on a lower surface of your home, or even the floor, without needing to worry.

 - Pot (ceramic, plastic, or terra cotta)